superjes1/Break-A-Leg/README.md

 If they should be incapacitated, the player will then fall over, scream out in pain and will be unable to get back up until their wounds have been healed.
 If the player attempts to stand up before their wounds are healed, they will simply fall back down onto the ground.

-### Wound Levels
+## Wound Levels
-Rather than use a threshold system like ACE, BAL relies on a 5 tiered "Wound Level" system in order to determine how wounded the player is.
+Break A Leg relies on a 5 tiered "Wound Level" system in order to determine how wounded the player is, rather than the somewhat arbitrary damage thresholds like the rest of ACE or AWR.
-Each type and size of ACE wound is assigned one of these 5 levels, through the CBA settings, which BAL uses to determine how wounded each leg is, and if the wounds are sufficent enough to incapacitate the player.
+Each combination of size and type (Avulsion, Velocity Wound, Bruise ect.) of ACE wound is assigned one of 5 "Wound Levels" (Ignored, Minor, Major, Critical, Catastrophic) via the CBA settings. which BAL uses to determine how wounded each leg is, and if the wounds are sufficent enough to incapacitate the player.

-### Stackable Wounds
+### Stacking Wounds

-### Body State
+## Body State

 MOVE TO THE "LONG" EXPLANATION:
 BAL uses two main systems in order to check if the player should be incapacitated, and to apply the incap